TheBiemGamer/TheHangmanWordlist/README.md

     # Saves the passed wordlist to wordlist.json

 def pull_word(difficulty):
-    # Checks if the difficulty passed is a correct option if not it chooses a random difficulty and then it returns a random word from the chosen difficulty and the wordlist version.
+    # Checks if the difficulty passed is a correct option if not it chooses a random difficulty and then it returns a random word from the chosen difficulty.
-    # Output:
-    # ('word', 'wordlist_version')

 def version():
-    # Simply returns the current script version similair to the version returned by pull_word but the script and wordlist version can differ.
+    # Simply returns the current script version and wordlist version as a list like this:
+    # ('script_version', 'wordlist_version')

 ```
 Only the pull_word() and version() functions were made to be called by the user the different functions should be called automatically when the script is initialized.